-What would you do if you lost your job tomorrow?
+If you lost your job what would you do for money?
 The first thing you would probably do is head to the unemployment line to sign up for your employment insurance benefits.
 But knowing that the money you will receive will not last for very long, what else would you do for money?

 You have several choices, and one of them is that you could see this as an opportunity to start your own business.

 But, you ask, is this really the right time to start my own business?